goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Validate the incoming requests` body payload and ensure it qualifies the expectations, fail fast if it doesn't.
 To avoid tedious validation coding within each route you may use lightweight JSON-based validation schemas such as [jsonschema](https://www.npmjs.com/package/jsonschema) or [JOI](https://www.npmjs.com/package/joi)

-**Otherwise:** Your generosity and permissive approach greatly increases the attack surface and encourage the attacker to tryout many inputs until it finds some combination that crashes the application
+**Otherwise:** Your generosity and permissive approach greatly increases the attack surface and encourage the attacker to try out many inputs until it finds some combination that crashes the application

 🔗 [**Read More: Validate the incoming JSON schemas**](/sections/security/validation.md)